feli10/math-coding/README.md

     ![Docstring example](_en/README_img/docstring.png)

-* The companion handbook and all programs have separate English and Chinese versions.
+* The learning handbook and all programs have separate English and Chinese versions.
 The `_en` and `_cn` directories are organized in the same way but with content in English and Chinese, respectively.
 * Some programs in the code library contain references to each other.
 Therefore, we recommend downloading the entire code library before use.
 * A few notes on the mathematical content of the program:
     * All mathematical units are in SI (International System).